How Board Discipline Is Being Compromised

-“After everything they have gone through and all they have learned, they’re fired,” explains PBI CEO Stephen Schenthal, MD.
+“After everything they have gone through and all they have learned, they’re fired,” explains PBI founder, Stephen Schenthal, MD, MSW.
 “It’s the kind of devastating blow boards rarely hear about.”

 This rain of blows can floor a practitioner.
 Many are slow to get up and fight their way back.
 Others regress to the “board bashing” stage they overcame early in the process.
 And this time it’s a lot harder to move on.